-The average discount rate used by the valuer in the Group's property Portfolio Valuation is 6.38% (2022: 5.5%).
+The average discount rate used by the valuer in the Group's property Portfolio Valuation is 6.38% (2022; 5.5%).
 In setting the discount rates adopted in the valuation, the valuers have considered market standard and anticipated returns to set a benchmark for the portfolio as a whole.
 They have then considered the various characteristics of the individual properties in order to adjust those rates for each property.
-J.L. will keep yields, and therefore discount rates, under regular review
+JLL will keep yields, and therefore discount rates, under regular review.

-The range of discount rates used by the valuer in the Group's property Portfolio Valuation is from 4.6% to 11.7% (2022: 4.6% to 11.5%).
-In assessing the range of discounts, the valuer considers the likely not initiallyield which would be sought by the investment market and builds additional discounts to reflect added risk into the discount rate of the term and, in some cases. the discount rate for the reversion.
-For example, where larger rental growth is allowed during the lease, an additional discount is out,t into the reversion because of the greater risk of a fat, in the rent at the end of the Loase.
+The range of discount rates used by the valuer in the Group's property Portfolio Valuation is from 4.6% to 11.7% (2022) 4.6% to 11.5%).
+In assessing the range of discounts, the valuer considers the likely net initial yield which would be sought by the investment market and builds additional discounts to reflect added risk into the discount rate of the term and, in some cases, the discount rate for the reversion.
+For example, where larger rental growth is allowed during the lease, an additional discount is built into the reversion because of the greater risk of a lattin the rent at the end of the lease.

-Similarly additional discounts are considered where properties are in the process of being respurposed and premiums are considered where residential care assets are funded by back-to-back leases with care providers
+Similarly additional discounts are considered where properties are in the process of being re-purposed and premiums are considered where residential care assets are funded by pack-to-back leases with care providers.

-The table of own, ustrates the change to the value of investment properties if the discount rate and CPI used for the portfolio valuation calculations are changed:
+The table below it ustrates the change to the value of investment properties if the discount rate and CPI used for the portious valuation calculations are changed